 - A weak immune system

 - Contact with allergens, irritants, or another person’s infected skin, and

 - Genetic factors

 Besides the above-mentioned causes, diet also plays a major role in maintaining skin health.
 Many people use ayurvedic remedies for skin care and if you are looking for preventive ayurvedic remedies for dry skin healthcare then Ayurveda has a solution for it too.

 However, before jumping to the ayurvedic remedies for skincare we must know the connection between our skin and the gut.

 The connection between the skin and the gut

-Microbiomes of the skin and gut work together within a direct connection called “gut-skin axis”.
+Microbiomes of the skin and gut work together within a direct connection called the “gut-skin axis”.
 The main objective of the gut-skin axis is to fight off any harmful pathogens that try to attack the body from outside.

-When there is some imbalance in our body then our skin act as a messenger that indicate the imbalance in our gut.
+When there is some imbalance in our body then our skin act as a messenger that indicates the imbalance in our gut.
 Whether it’s inflammation, allergies, hormones, or imbalanced gut flora causing the irritation, the skin will respond in a variety of ways.
 However, not every skin condition is directly associated with the gut, many skin problems are connected to what we’re eating and the balance of bacteria in our body.

 The role of diet on gut